Description

 INTO TABLE t;

-Example 3: Use the direct(bool, int) hint to enable the bypass import feature.
-The file to be imported in bypass mode can be stored in OSS.
+Example 3: Use the direct(bool, int) hint to enable direct load.
+Files for direct load can be stored in Alibaba Cloud OSS.

 load data /*+ parallel(1) direct(false,0)*/ remote_oss infile 'oss://antsys-oceanbasebackup/backup_rd/xiaotao.ht/lineitem2.tbl?host=***.oss-cdn.***&access_id=***&access_key=***' into table lineitem fields terminated by '|' enclosed by '' lines starting by '' terminated by '\n';

-Example 4: Import data from a local file to a table in OceanBase Database.
+Example 4: Use the following statement to import data from a local file to a table in OceanBase Database.

 obclient --local-infile -hxxx.xxx.xxx.xxx -P2881 -uroot@mysql001 -p****** -A -DtestThe return result is as follows: